Things To See & Do

 Twinning is open to all ages for which there is an annual subscription and we distribute our newsletter “Gemini” on a regular basis to all our members.

-While the town twinning is an official partnership of the two communities, the Westbury Twinning Association is a voluntary body separate from the Westbury Town Council and run through its own fundraising.
+While the town twinning is an official partnership of the two communities, the Westbury Twinning Association is a voluntary body separate from Westbury Town Council and run through its own fundraising.
+The twinning association, like many other organisation within our town, has received grants from the town council.
+Details of all the grants we award can be found here

 The aim is to be an open and friendly association that hopes all people will feel welcome by: